do-community/cloud_haiku/_haikus/relationships.md

 ---

 Life is full of tears<br>
-When we aren't around with peers<br>
+When we aren't around peers<br>
-Network helps so.
+Networking helps so.